LostMa-ERC/heurist-api/README.md

   --help               Show this message and exit.

 Commands:
-  doc     Command to export documentation about the database schema. dump    Command to export data of records of a given record group type. record  Get a JSON export of a certain record type.
+  dump    Command to export data of records of a given record group type. record  Get a JSON export of a certain record type. schema  Command to export documentation about the database schema.
 ```

 ## Basic Usage